Jamie-Chang/pattern-utils/README.md

-# patternlib
+# Pattern Utils
-Pattern matching helpers.
+Pattern matching utilities.

 Currently the only implemented matcher is for generators/iterators.